[this history was written in autumn 2019]

 Many of us don’t have a good understanding of global problems and change.
 This is not because the evidence isn’t available.
 Many of the relevant questions are very well-studied by thousands of researchers in the environmental and social sciences.
 But unfortunately it is very poorly communicated, with the research hidden behind paywalls and the data stored in dull, inaccessible databases.
 And science that is not communicated is of not much help, it is just a stack of papers in a drawer.

 From the start, Our World in Data was intended as a platform that brings this research together and makes it accessible and understandable.
 Our mission has always been to present the research and data we need to make progress against the world’s largest problems.
-To achieve this mission the focus since 2011 has been to build a team of researchers at the University of Oxford that understands and communicates the research on a wide range of important global problems.
-The web makes it possible to provide this completely free for everyone as a public good, and so we have strong web developers in our team that build the tools – the site, visualization tools, and a growing database – that make this research accessible and understandable.
+To achieve this mission the focus since 2011 has been to build a team of researchers that understands and communicates the research on a wide range of important global problems.
+The web makes it possible to provide this completely free for everyone as a public good.
+For this reason we have strong web developers in our team that build the tools – the site, visualization tools, and a growing database – that make this research accessible and understandable.
 This is the history of how I got started and where we are today (October 2019) as a team.

 It was during 2011, as I was working in Brazil, when I started working on my original idea for how to publish the data and research on global change.
 The original idea was to write a book on the big global problems.